 Microsoft has announced Windows 11, and to install it on your PC, in BIOS/UEFI, TPM 2.0 and Secure Boot should be physically available in BIOS/UEFI.
 In other words, Windows 11 cannot be installed on your PC, BIOS/UEFI does not support the TPM 2.0 module and Secure Boot modules.
 When Microsoft announced these two features as minimum requirements, so many Windows users were unhappy.

 Many Windows users were disappointed that they had to either purchase a new PC or adjust further with Windows 10 operating system only.
 Therefore, not even genuine Windows 10 users can upgrade from Windows 10 to Windows 11.
 We have already provided an article on installing Windows 11 without TPM 2.0 and Secure Boot, but this is a long process.
 Both Windows 10 and Windows 11 ISOs are required, and you will need to replace Windows 11 ISO files with Windows 10.
-Further, I notice during the installation of Windows 11 in several windows it was showing Windows 10.
-I was not really happy, and then further, I started testing for new options.
+Further, I noticed, that during the installation of Windows 11 in several windows it was showing Windows 10.
+I was not really happy, and then additionally, I started testing for new options.
 Finally, I found success, so I decided to write this article.

 Finally, I am able to bypass TPM 2.0 and Secure Boot enforcement by Microsoft without the help of Windows 10 ISO.
 That means you can easily edit your Windows 11 ISO and install or upgrade from Windows 10 to Windows 11.
 Does not it impressive?

 How to Quickly Install Windows 11 on Unsupported PCs without TPM 2.0 and Secure Boot?